kytta/colours/readme.md

-<sup>yoctocolors 🌈</sup>
+# colours

-> The smallest and fastest command-line coloring package on the internet
+> The second-smallest and second-fastest command-line colouring package on the internet

-*Check out [Chalk](https://github.com/chalk/chalk) if you want something more mature and comprehensive.*
+_Check out [the alternatives](#prior-art) for more packages like this._

 ## Highlights